mxagar/computer_vision_udacity/03_Advanced_CV_and_DL/CVND_Advanced_CV_and_DL.md

 c0 = torch.randn(n_layers, batch_size, hidden_dim)

 # Wrap everything in torch Variable
+# Torch Variables are a wrapper around tensors; they represent a node in a graph,
+# and they have almost the same operations as tensors.
+# To obtain a tensro from a Variable: var.data
+# To obtain the gradient tensor of a Variable: var.grad.data
 inputs = Variable(inputs)
 h0 = Variable(h0)
 c0 = Variable(c0)